cs-uob/COMS20012/docs/labs/Lab2.md

 2. `cd CS_Lab`
 3. `vagrant init kalilinux/rolling`
 4. `vagrant up`.
 First time, this is will download Kali Linux.
 It will take a while.
 Once done, you will have new window opened!
 It is Kali Linux!
 5. Open a terminal inside Kali and type sudo wireshark.
 This will install Wireshark inside your Kali Linux VM!
+You screen should look something like [this](https://github.com/cs-uob/COMS20012/blob/master/docs/materials/Selection_001.png).
 6. Congratulations!
 Now you are ready to run your first packet analysing lab!

 **NOTE:** working from home?
 If you need help post a question in the